 Constitution and government

-The constitution of the Czech Republic protects the rights of the individual and guarantees that the state will be secular.
+The Constitution of the Czech Republic protects the rights of the individual and guarantees that the State will be secular.

 The Charter of Fundamental Rights and Freedoms, a supplementary constitutional document, states in Chapter 1, Article 2(1) that “Democratic values constitute the foundation of the state, so that it may not be bound either to an exclusive ideology or to a particular religious faith.”
-Articles 15 and 16 protect freedom of religion, freedom from religion, freedom to change religion, and determines that religious education in schools shall be set by law.
+Articles 15 and 16 protect freedom of thought, conscience and of religion or belief, explicitly mentioning the right to “have no religious conviction.”
+Freedom of religion or belief may be limited by law in the event of threats to “public safety and order, health and morals, or the rights and freedoms of others.”

 Article 17 protects free speech and specifically prohibits censorship.
 Other articles in the Charter protect freedom of assembly and other fundamental rights.
-The Charter also guarantees the independence of religious societies from the state, stipulates conscientious objectors cannot be compelled to perform military service and it states that religious freedom may be limited by law in the event of threats to “public safety and order, health and morals, or the rights and freedoms of others.”
+The Charter also guarantees the independence of religious societies from the state, and stipulates conscientious objectors cannot be compelled to perform military service.

 Education and children’s rights